KevinMarquette/kevinmarquette.github.io/_posts/2017-04-10-Powershell-exceptions-everything-you-ever-wanted-to-know.md

 # $PSCmdlet.ThrowTerminatingError()

-The one thing that I don't like about throwing exceptions is that error message points at the throw statement and indicates that is where the problem is.
+The one thing that I don't like about throwing exceptions is that the error message points at the throw statement and indicates that line is where the problem is.
 Dexter Dhami pointed out that we can use `ThrowTerminatingError()` to correct that.

     $PSCmdlet.ThrowTerminatingError(
         [System.Management.Automation.ErrorRecord]::new(